Legislative drafting and procedural support to non-executive senators.

-Parliamentary research information is accurate, timely and comprehensive.
+Parliamentary research is accurate, timely and fulfilled each request.

-Seminars, lectures and other parliamentary information projects are provided to increase the awareness of the work and role of the Parliament.
+The seminar and lecture programs, and other parliamentary information projects, are provided to increase the awareness of the work and role of the Parliament.

 Inter-parliamentary functions are supported to the satisfaction of participants.

-Inter-parliamentary functions were carried out to the satisfaction of participants.
+Inter-parliamentary functions, including the provision of secretariat support to the Australian delegation to the Inter-Parliamentary Union, were carried out to the satisfaction of participants.

 The Procedure Office is led by the Clerk Assistant (Procedure) and has three functional areas, as shown in figure 9.

 Figure 9 – Elements and responsibilities of the Procedure Office